Mutagah/Tasha-Pizzas/README.md

 ## Project Description

-Tasha Pizzas is a backend application that hold models , controllers with action meant to render data to be used in the development of a web page.
+Tasha Pizzas is a backend application that hold models , controllers with actions meant to render data to be used in the development of a web page.

 ## Project Setup Instructions